Podcast: Play in new window | Download

-Who Is To Blame For The Confusion?
+Who Is to Blame for the Confusion?

-And others still insist on using both “healthcare” and “health care”, depending on the specific topic being discussed, or the context in which it’s being used.
-To make matters much worse, some publications will even switch around the term and the way that it’s used – all within the same publication.
+And others still insist on using “healthcare” and “health care” depending on the topic discussed or the context in which it is used.
+Making matters much worse, some will switch around the terms all within the same publication.

 How We Handle It

 Our company has deliberately chosen “healthcare” for our writing guide policy.
 New compound terms can seem awkward to use for a while.
 But eventually, we all accept and conform to the change.
 But we certainly understand both sides of the argument.